 Operation of HSR trains would permanently increase noise levels above the noise impact thresholds at some sensitive receptors.
 Both alternatives would generate similar numbers of severe and moderate operations noise impacts under the 2029 and 2040 Plus Project conditions.
-Under the 2029 Plus Project condition, there would be zero noise impacts in the San Francisco to South San Francisco Subsection under Alternatives A and B; under the 2040 Plus Project condition, there would be 1,634 severe noise impacts and 4,074 moderate impacts under Alternative B.
+Under the 2029 Plus Project condition, there would be zero noise impacts in the San Francisco to South San Francisco Subsection under Alternatives A and B; under the 2040 Plus Project condition, there would be 1,634 severe noise impacts and 4,074 moderate impacts under Alternative A and 1,628 severe noise impacts and 4,068 moderate impacts under Alternative B.

 Project operations would generate traffic and associated noise at HSR stations.
-Near the Millbrae Station, the largest day-night sound level ( $L{dn}$ ) contribution from the parking facilities at the nearby noise receptors would be 37 dBA.
-This additional noise from parking facilities would be substantially lower (at least 24 decibels [dB] less) than the projected $L{dn}$ from HSR operations.
+Near the Millbrae Station, the largest day-night sound level (Ldn) contribution from the parking facilities at the nearby noise receptors would be 37 dBA.
+This additional noise from parking facilities would be substantially lower (at least 24 decibels [dB] less) than the projected Ldn from HSR operations.
 No new parking facilities that have the potential to generate additional noise would be provided at the 4th and King Street Station.